vocdoni/ui-components/packages/components/README.md

-Since we're using chakra's theming system, the way to style these voting components is [the same as described in their documentation][chakra theming], but using the custom components we defined (see [components anatomy] for more details).
+Since we're using chakra's theming system, the way to style these voting components is [the same as described in their documentation][chakra theming], but using the custom components we defined (see [components structure] for more details).

 In order to start styling the voting components, you should use the